henrychang1413/python_selenium_framework/README.md

 # automation_framework
-selenium for python automation framework design
+selenium for python automation framework design.

-this framework is to test login  "uat.ormuco.com" with different username and password scrpite languange is Python.
+this framework is to test login  "uat.ormuco.com" with different username and password scrpite languange is Python3.

 1).
 Install all the dependencies
     pip install -r requirements.txt